Grace to you and Happy Pentecost Sunday!

 [For my reflection on the significance of the Pentecost click here]

 At Pentecost, souls dead in sin are revived; a new encounter that makes us stand upright as disciples of Jesus Christ is witnessed.

-At Pentecost, a timid person, like Peter, who denied Jesus before a slave girl (John 18:25-27), becomes a bold preacher before a multitude.
+At Pentecost, a timid person, like Peter, who denied Jesus three times in one night (John 18:25-27), becomes a bold preacher before a multitude.
 The Holy Spirit breaks the barriers of fear, insecurity and cowardice.

 At Pentecost, a withdrawn, insecure and shy apostolic community, locked up in the upper room (Acts 1:13ff), stands out in eloquence, speaking in tongues, and testifying about the wonders of the Risen Lord.
 They became evangelizers (Acts 2ff).
 The Holy Spirit makes the Church a bold vanguard of the truth, and believers, audacious emissaries of the Good News.

 At Pentecost, miracles, healing and deliverance are wrought.
 In the same way, the Holy Spirit goes on doing signs and wonders for those who welcome Him in their lives.
 “Taste and see that the Lord is good.”

 At Pentecost, the fire of love is kindled (Acts 2:3).
 The Holy Spirit shatters the shackles of hatred, exploitation and unholy relationships and promotes a true relationship of love among people.
 Pure love for God and one another is by the Holy Spirit.

 At Pentecost, the community is bonded in love, obedience and eagerness to relive the Christ experience, and the Tower of Babel reality is upturned.
 No better explanation is given that men and women, from different tongues and nation, could speak one language of love, live in love, share from the same cup and participate at the same table; if not, by the bonding impact of the Holy Spirit.